-These scores can single handedly determine your acceptance to these institutions.
-Once students meet their MCAT and GPA requirements, other factors can come into play such as research and life experiences.
-This is why it is so important that while in your undergrad, you’re thinking about the courses you should take that will benefit your experience in medical school.
+These scores can single-handedly determine your acceptance to these institutions.
+Even once students meet their MCAT and GPA requirements, other factors like research and clinical experiences can come into play.
+This is why it is so important to think about the classes required for med school while in your undergrad years.

+The good news?
 Medical school requirements for courses at different institutions are listed on the Association of American Medical Colleges website.
-Medical schools are often focused on chemistry, physics, biology, and mathematics.
+Medical schools often focus on chemistry, physics, biology, and mathematics.
 However, medical school requirements vary.

-The most important requirement to meet when applying to medical school is a strong academic performance.
-Prioritizing your studies is important and you will need to find a balance between your extracurriculars and your studies.
+The most important requirement to meet when applying to medical school is strong academic performance.
+Prioritizing your studies is important, and you will need to find a balance between your extracurriculars and your studies.

 Some medical schools set minimum requirements and standards for both GPA and MCAT scores.
 This means that to gain acceptance to these specific institutions, you must prioritize your academics.

-However, an impressive GPA and MCAT score doesn’t guarantee you admission.
-These factors help improve your odds but many other factors come into play.
+However, an impressive GPA and MCAT scores don’t guarantee you admission.
+These factors help improve your odds, but many other factors come into play.

 These factors include volunteer work, research, letters of recommendation, your performance at interviews, and life experiences.
 Many schools want to see that you have had real-life experiences that will benefit your practice.

-The purpose of medical school course requirements is to ensure that when you are in med school, you have a firm grasp of topics that will be presented to you.
-As you know, getting into medical school is challenging.
+The purpose of medical school course requirements is to ensure that you have a firm grasp of topics that will be presented to you when you are in med school.
+So, what courses do medical schools require?

-It is important for you to aim above the needed requirements in order to get accepted.
-We recommend that you take these courses in order for you to satisfy general requirements at most med schools: General Chemistry, Biology, Biochemistry, Physics, Math, Organic Chemistry and English.
+It is important for you to aim above the needed requirements to get accepted.
+We recommend you take these courses to satisfy general requirements at most med schools:

-A good first step to take is to research the schools that you would like to apply to and determine their minimum requirements before enrolling in courses.
+A good first step is to research the schools you would like to apply to and determine their minimum requirements before enrolling in courses.
 Once you’re in your undergrad, a great tip is to also keep in close contact with your school's pre-med advisor.
-They will be able to point you in the right direction and ensure that you’re taking the right courses.
+They will be able to point you in the right direction and ensure you’re taking the right courses.

-Meeting medical school course requirements is important because they will provide you with skills such as critical thinking skills, stress management, and provide a solid base for medical knowledge.
+Meeting medical school course requirements is important because they will provide you with critical thinking and stress management skills and provide a solid base for medical knowledge.
 Taking med school prerequisites also helps you with:

 Med school prerequisite courses will teach you how to think for yourself.
-You will often be required to display an array of skills such as self-assessment and the ability to analyze information deeply.
+You will often be required to display various skills such as self-assessment and the ability to analyze information deeply.

 Your overall performance in these courses will show medical school admissions that you possess these skills.
-Developing critical thinking skills will also be enhanced throughout taking Physics and Chemistry courses.
+Your critical thinking skills will also be enhanced through Physics and Chemistry courses.

-Admissions committees want to see that you’re able to balance your emotions while taking the courses that will get you into med school.
+Admissions committees want to see that you’re able to balance your emotions while taking the undergraduate classes required for medical school.
 Doing well in your prerequisites shows that you can juggle multiple things at once and manage your stress effectively.

-Before entering med school, you are required to have a solid knowledge base in several subjects.
+Before entering med school, you must have a solid knowledge base in several subjects.
 Your prerequisites will aid you in accomplishing this.

 Most schools do agree on basic elements for pre-medical education.
 Here are some universal pre-med requirements:

-Chemistry is important for medical students to learn because a lot of contributions to health care have been made possible by the study of it.
+Chemistry is important for medical students to learn because many contributions to health care have been made possible by the study of it.
 The development of new drugs involves chemical analysis of compounds, which is what you’ll be learning about in your chemistry classes.

 Chemistry also studies and deals with the composition, properties, and structures of substances.
-By studying the transformations certain chemicals undergo, students can learn about the energy that is released or absorbed during these processes.
+By studying the transformations certain chemicals undergo, students can learn about the energy released or absorbed during these processes.

 A basic understanding of biology is a necessity for medical school.

-Learning about genetics and the framework for life is an integral part of achieving success in your desired field.
+Learning about genetics and the framework for life is integral to achieving success in your desired field.
 Biology examines the function, structure, growth, evolution, origin, and distribution of living things.
 Biology also examines how species come into existence and how they exist with one another in natural environments.

-Most schools require a semester of math.
+Most schools require a semester of math, but what math classes do you need for medical school?
 Make sure you also have a deep understanding of statistics and basic math.
-As an aspiring health professional, math is important to understand to solve complex problems.
+As an aspiring health professional, math is important to understand in order to solve complex problems.

 Studying physics introduces medical concepts such as laws surrounding volume and pressure.
 You must have a grasp of physics to understand how the body operates.
 Physics encompasses the study of the universe from small particles to the entirety of the universe.
 These courses will teach you how to understand how the universe behaves.

 Minimum course requirements include at least a year of each of these courses plus additional related lab work.
-English courses are also less commonly required, however, many medical schools want you to have decent writing skills.
-It is therefore recommended to take an English or writing course to enhance these skills.
+English courses are also less commonly required, but many medical schools want you to have decent writing skills.
+Therefore, consider taking an English or writing course to enhance these skills.

 Biochemistry courses are also important to take because they will help you out on the MCAT.
 If you want to be as prepared as possible, you should enroll in these courses in your undergrad: Organic Chemistry, Chemistry, Psychology, Genetics, Calculus, Physics, Biology, and English.

 As mentioned before, it’s important for you to go above and beyond these requirements.
-Since getting into medical school is rigorous, you will want to make sure that you’re over-prepared.
+Since getting into medical school is difficult, you will want to make sure that you’re over-prepared.

 By volunteering, you are demonstrating that you can help others while juggling your priorities.
 Taking courses that can also provide you with additional skills that benefit your medical school can greatly impact your resume and skill set.

 Science majors are more common in the medical world.
 However, medical schools are interested in well-rounded students.
-Your transcript is an important part of the admissions process.
-If you are a science major, it will be a good idea to take some electives in the humanities.
+So, if you are a science major, it will be a good idea to take some electives in the humanities.
 If you aren’t majoring in science, you will need to take core science subjects.